 Sepia vs Black & White

-The Sarony photographs were originally developed in black & white but many, if not all, will have undergone the yellowing process familiar in old photographs.
-This is the result over time of chemical changes in the albumen used during the period to hold the silver emulsion.
+The Sarony photographs were originally developed in black & white but many will have undergone the yellowing process familiar in old photographs.
+This is the result over time of chemical changes in the albumen that was used during the period to hold the silver emulsion.
+The photographs are technically albumen silver prints from glass negatives.

 For uploading to the Internet all images undergo a form of digital transfer.
-Those uploaded "in color" will display this sepia tone.
-Other images however, are black & white but this does not necessarily imply any more authenticity or originality, but is more likely the result of being uploaded or subsequently manipulated to grayscale.
+Those uploaded as a color image will retain this sepia tone.
+Other images however, appear black & white but this does not necessarily imply any more authenticity or originality, but is more likely the result of being manipulated to grayscale before uploading.